Kai-03/PhoneBookApp/README.md

 # PhoneBook App

-This is a web app which allows users to create, modify or delete contacts.
+This is a web app which allows users to create, modify and/or delete contacts.
 Users are created in the registration page.
 Contacts are associated with different User Accounts and retrieved using a unique ID from the User.
 This web app simulates the CRUD operations in a MVC framework.

 ## Database